-After-Care or St. Joseph's Kids Club
+After-Care/Kids' Club LLC

-Care is provided upon dismissal of the students, including Noon dismissal days up to 6 pm in Holy Family Hall for St. Joseph School students.
+Care is provided upon dismissal of the students, including noon dismissal days up to 6 pm in Holy Family Hall for Saint Joseph School students.

 Included in the aftercare program are a variety of activities intended to be age-appropriate.